THE BEAUTY AND WONDERS OF CHI

 "The root of the way of life, of birth and change is chi; the myriad things of heaven and earth all obey this law.
 Thus chi in the periphery envelops heaven and earth.
 Chi in the interior activates them.
 The source wherefrom the sun, moon, and stars derive their light; the thunder, rain, wind and cloud their being; the four seasons and the myriad things their birth, growth, storing and gathering: all this is brought about by chi.
 Man's possession of life is completely dependent upon this chi."

 Quoted from Dr. Stephen Chang, Chinese Yoga

-Much later, but still many hundred years ago, the great philosopher of the Sung Dynasty, Zhang Tai, said
+Much earlier, but still many hundred years ago, the great philosopher of the Sung Dynasty, Zhang Tai, said

 "The cosmos is a body of chi.
 Chi has yin and yang.
 When it disperses it permeates all things; when it unites it becomes nebulous.
 When this settles into form it becomes matter.
 When it disintegrates it returns to its original state."

 Translated from the Chinese, Cheng Yi Shan, Ancient Chinese Thinking on Chi